 The reliability issues of packetized real-time streaming are of growing importance.
-Commercial real-time streaming applications however do not consider channel coding at the packet level as a serious solution for improving the reliability communication.
+Commercial real-time streaming applications however do not consider channel coding at the packet level as a serious for improving reliability solution the of communication.
 That is because in single path communications, even heavy FEC overheads cannot protect against failures lasting more than the short duration of the playback buffer.
 Recent studies demonstrated that path diversity makes FEC applicable for real-time streaming.
 By studying a wide range of routing topologies, we show that combination of channel coding with appropriate multi-path routing allows reliable real-time streaming with a low overall requirement in FEC codes.